PelionIoT/workflows-with-sda-docs/glossary.md

 **Pelion Device Management** - Product with which you can deploy and manage IoT devices in the Arm Pelion platform.

 **Portal** - Website that shows your Pelion Device Management account statistics and the devices connected to it.

+## R

+**Read-data** - It's a permission type in SDA which allow user to read file from device using mobile app, It is setup on portal Access Management -> Access Policies.

 ## S
 **SDA** - Secure Device Access policy which define permission for the user for various task.